taylor-peterson/taylor-peterson.github.io/_projects/shark_tracking.md

 measurement with a resolution of approximately 10 degrees.
 Furthermore, the rate at which an angle measurement is obtained is highly dependent on the acoustic environment; time intervals of up to 30 seconds without new measurements are common.
-Furthermore, even with distance measurements to the shark, the actual state of the shark cannot be determined from the signal data alone.
+To make things better, even with distance measurements to the shark, the actual state of the shark cannot be determined from the signal data alone.

 To determine where the shark actually is, we use something called Monte Carlo Localization (MCL).
 In this technique, estimates of the target's location are